 Northern Ireland traditionally had a strong industrial economy, focusing on linen production and shipbuilding.
 At one point Belfast possessed one of the world’s largest shipyards.
-These shipyards built the world’s most famous ship; The Titanic.
-This was celebrated through the recent completion of Titanic Belfast, the world’s largest Titanic visitor center, which allows visitors to learn about the thriving industry, city and people who made the now notorious ship.
-Although, this is a much prided part of the city’s history, it is very much just that, history.
+These shipyards built the world’s most famous ship; The Titanic, most recently celebrated through the recent completion of Titanic Belfast, the world’s largest Titanic visitor center.
+The center allows visitors to learn about the thriving industry, city and people who made the now notorious Titanic.
+Although, this industrial economy is a much prided part of Belfast’s history, it is very much in the city’s past.

 The North of Ireland now has a developed manufacturing and engineering industry and is home to many companies specializing in areas such as; aerospace & defense, electronics, construction and consumer products.
 This is one of the largest sectors in Northern Ireland accounting for 11% of employment.